 Set 4 mA #2 Set 20 mA #2 [temp/D.O.]

-These functions are used to modify the second 4-20 mA current output setpoints for the transmitter.
+These functions set the second 4 mA and 20 mA current loop output points for the transmitter.
 The output may be set to track temperature (default), PPM oxygen, or % Saturation.
 The values stored for the 4 mA point may be higher or lower than the value stored for the 20 mA point.

 The entry value is limited to a value between 0 and 50 °C if it is set for temperature, within the range specified in "Set Range" if the output is set to track oxygen.
-The 4 mA and the 20 mA point must be at least 2 units away from each other.
+The 4 mA and the 20 mA point must be at least 20 units away from each other.
 Press ENTER to initiate user entry mode, and the value will flash.
 Use arrow keys to modify value.
 Press ENTER to store the new value.

-NOTE: I f the temperature units are changed between °C and °F (see Temp Units in this section), the default settings for this output will be stored (present data is not converted.)
-A Setpoint This function establishes the oxygen trip point for relay A. The entry value is limited to a value within the range specified in "Set Range".
+NOTE: If the temperature units are changed between °C and °F (see Temp Units in this section), the default settings for this output will be stored (present data is not converted.)

+Set 4 mA #3 Set 20 mA #3 [temp/D.O.]

+OPTIONAL.
+These functions set the optional third 4 mA and 20 mA current loop output points for the analyzer.
+The output may be set to track temperature (default) or D.O.
+The values stored for the 4 mA point may be higher or lower than the value stored for the 20 mA point.

+The entry value is limited to a value between 0 and 55 °C if it is set for temperature.
+The 4 mA and the 20 mA point must be at least 20 units away from each other.
+Press ENTER to initiate user entry mode, and the value will flash.
+Use arrow keys to modify value.
+Press ENTER to store the new value.

+A Setpoint

+This function establishes the oxygen trip point for relay A. The entry value is limited to a value within the range specified in "Set Range".
 Use the LEFT arrow key to select the first digit to be modified.
 Then use the UP and LEFT arrow keys to select the desired numerical value.
 Press ENTER to store the new value.

+A Hysteresis

-A Hysteresis This function establishes the hysteresis, or "deadband", for Relay A. Hysteresis is most often used to control relay chattering; however, it may also be used in control schemes to separate the ON/OFF trip points of the relay.
+This function establishes the hysteresis, or "deadband", for Relay A. Hysteresis is most often used to control relay chattering; however, it may also be used in control schemes to separate the ON/OFF trip points of the relay.
 Press ENTER to initiate user entry mode, and the value will flash.
 Use the arrow keys to modify value.
 Press ENTER to store the new value.

+A Delay

-A Delay This function places an additional amount of time delay on the trip point for relay A. This delay is in addition to the main delay setting for the controller.
+This function places an additional amount of time delay on the trip point for relay A. This delay is in addition to the main delay setting for the controller.
 The entry value is limited to a value between 0 and 999 seconds.
 Press ENTER to initiate user entry mode, and the value will flash.
 Use arrow keys to modify value; range is 0 to 999 seconds.
 Press ENTER to store the new value.

-Part 5 - Operation